What is the FAFSA

 Step 1: Gather all the information you’ll need

 - Your driver's license and Social Security number

-- Your parents' Social Security numbers and birthdates
+- You may need your parents' Social Security numbers and birthdates

 - Your family’s latest federal income tax returns.

 For example, if you're applying for financial aid for academic year 2019-20, you'll likely use your family's 2017 tax return.

 - W-2 forms